ejyongc/kickstarter-analysis/README.md

 From the outcomes based on goals analysis, we can conclude that *play* campaigns with goals between $15,000 and $34,999 are more likely to fail.
 On the low end, *play* campaigns goals between $1 and $14,999 are mosre likely to be successful.
 On the hight end, *play* campaign goals ranging from $35,000 and $44,999 are also more likely to be successful.

 - What are some limitations of this dataset?
+One of the limitations of this dataset is the

 - What are some other possible tables and/or graphs that we could create?
+An additional graph could be